Redistricting

 Local Redistricting

-To assist cities and towns in drawing new districts, STATS Indiana provided block-level population data by age and sex from Census 2010.
-Select a county from the dropdown below.
-View documentation.
+To assist cities and towns in drawing new districts, STATS Indiana provides block-level population data by age and sex from the decennial census.